-By one way of seeing it, Boyhood represents a spectacularly cheap way of saving on actors’ salaries and makeup: To capture his rambling yet absorbing Texas family drama, director Richard Linklater (Bernie, Before Midnight) received permissions from several performers—including his eight-year-old daughter, Lorelei—to shoot his movie with them over 12 years in dribs and drabs.
-Teenage voices drop, waists thicken and, in one benefit nobody could have predicted, moppet Ellar Coltrane, playing the younger child of a divorced couple (Patricia Arquette and Ethan Hawke), develops into a magnetically internal student and heartbreaker.
+Looking at it one way, Boyhood represents a spectacularly cheap way of saving on actors’ salaries: To capture his rambling yet absorbing Texas family drama, director Richard Linklater (Bernie, Before Midnight) received agreements from several performers—including his eight-year-old daughter, Lorelei—to shoot a movie with them over 12 years in dribs and drabs.
+Teenage voices drop, waists thicken and, in one turn nobody could have predicted, moppet Ellar Coltrane, playing the younger child of a divorced couple, develops into a magnetically internal student and heartbreaker.

 Cool as it sounds, this long-game gimmick doesn’t automatically guarantee profundity.
 Linklater, the least pretentious and most relaxed of American filmmakers, would probably say so himself.
-But amazingly, depth is exactly what he achieves, by letting the years play out in an uninterrupted, three-hour flow, and lingering on moments that most films would cut for pace.
-Boyhood feels unprecedented for its intimacy; the process is quietly radical (with a hat tip to François Truffaut’s 20-year Antoine Doinel series that begin with The 400 Blows in 1959), but the unassuming script even more so.
+But amazingly, depth is what he achieves, by letting the years play out in an uninterrupted three-hour flow, and lingering on moments that most films would cut for pace.
+Boyhood feels unprecedented in its intimacy; the process is quietly radical (with a hat tip to François Truffaut’s 20-year Antoine Doinel series that began with The 400 Blows in 1959), but the unassuming script even more so.
 We’re introduced to the clan in impressionistic bursts.
-Olivia (Arquette), a single mother heading back to college, preps her kids for relocation to Houston, while cool dad Mason (Hawke) shows up in a muscle car on weekends for trips to the bowling alley
+Olivia (Patricia Arquette), a single mother heading back to college, preps her kids for relocation to Houston, while cool dad Mason (Ethan Hawke) shows up in a muscle car on weekends for trips to the bowling alley.

 Follow Joshua Rothkopf on Twitter: @joshrothkopf